 Here are some of the leading steps required to comply with when starting a business in the Philippines.

-• For corporations and partnerships, registration needed with the Securities and Exchange Commission (SEC) i-Register Facility.
+- For corporations and partnerships, registration is needed with the Securities and Exchange Commission (SEC) i-Register Facility.

-After obtaining several business permits from local government for company incorporation in the Philippines:
+After obtaining several business permits from local government for company registration in the Philippines:

-• For businesses who rent commercial space, a Contract of Lease is required.
+- For businesses who rent commercial space, a Contract of Lease is required.
 For companies that operate on private lands, you need to secure a Land Title.
-For businesses which function in a subdivision, condominium complex or village, you need to obtain a Homeowner’s Association Certificate.
+For businesses that function in subdivisions, condominium complexes, or villages, you need to obtain a Homeowner’s Association Certificate.

 Once the business has been registered, employee requirements are the next important.
 Registration of Social Security System (SSS), PhilHealth, Home Development Mutual Fund (HMDF)/PAG-IBIG, and BIR are some of the critical items to be ensured in place.